 EU funding for fisheries

-The European Maritime and Fisheries Fund (EMFF) will operate from 2014 to 2020, replacing the European Fisheries Fund.
+The European Maritime and Fisheries Fund (EMFF) will operate from 2015 to 2020, replacing the current European Fisheries Fund.

-The UK wants it to concentrate on funding selective catching gear to help stop discards, and research to improve the economic and environmental sustainability of the fishing industry.
+The UK will concentrate on measures to reduce the amount of discarded fish.
+This includes providing funding for more selective catching gear and research to improve the sustainability of the fishing industry.

 Scallop fisheries are one of the UK’s most valuable fisheries.
 The Scallop Fishing (England) Order 2012 came into force in October 2012 to safeguard stocks.

 We used collected data to assess the status of the health of our scallop stocks using “Red Bag scheme”.
 Centre for Environmental, Fisheries and Aquaculture Science (Cefas) have produced a report outlining the findings and conclusions of the scheme.
 We are now looking at options for long term monitoring.

 Brown crab and lobster fisheries are also amongst the most valuable fisheries in England.
 As quota stocks come under increasing pressure and more vessels catch crabs and lobsters, there are concerns about over-fishing, particularly of brown crabs.